I am a big fan of the staycation.

 And when planned properly and executed well, when it’s over you will probably find yourself already looking forward to your next home-based holiday.

-Plus, the staycation is great, budget-friendly holiday option for singles, couples, or even families!
+The staycation is a great, budget-friendly holiday option for singles, couples, or even families!

 So if you’re mad-keen for a vacation but your budget can’t quite swing the European adventure of your dreams just yet, don’t fret.
 The staycation is here to surprise you with its awesomeness.